vamseeachanta/energy/pm/agile_tools.md

 | Visual estiTrack | - | 8000 | Server based | Need dedicated estiTrack knowledge <br> Need IT support <br> Need separate PM software for engineering | -

-## Quotes
-**Quotes**

-We are a manufacturing facility trying to set up a project management and process tracking.

-Do you have custom templates for a manufacturing plants to be able to utilize with minimum downtime.

-Also, what is the pricing for about 20 employees/seats?

 ## References